manoa-reclaim/manoa-reclaim.github.io/index.md

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).

+## Deployment Guide

+This section provides instructions for deploying the Manoa Reclaim application to a production environment.

+### Deployment Platforms

+Manoa Reclaim can be deployed to various hosting platforms, including Heroku, AWS (Amazon Web Services), DigitalOcean, and Galaxy (Meteor's hosting platform).
+Consider factors like scalability, pricing, and integration capabilities when selecting a platform.
+But in this case we are using [DigitalOcean](https://try.digitalocean.com/cloud/?utm_campaign=amer_brand_kw_en_cpc&utm_adgroup=Misspellings&_keyword=digitalocean%3A&_device=c&_adposition=&utm_content=conversion&utm_medium=cpc&utm_source=google&gad_source=1&gclid=Cj0KCQjwxeyxBhC7ARIsAC7dS3-zVp3qkRL4k3Pz_toEb6PQPB8l5M6Lik4Hy92sg2Wf3jyQamXDuTQaAnR5EALw_wcB).

+### Deployment Preparation

+Before deploying Manoa Reclaim, ensure that your local development environment is set up and the application is running smoothly.
+Verify that all dependencies are installed and up to date.
+Review and update any environment-specific configurations, such as database connections and API keys, to ensure smooth operation in the production environment.

+### Deployment Methods

+Choose a deployment method that best suits your workflow and platform requirements.
+Git-based deployments allow you to push changes to your deployment platform automatically.
+Containerization (Docker) enables you to package the application and its dependencies into containers for consistent deployment across environments.
+Alternatively, you can manually upload application files to the hosting platform via FTP or SSH.

+### Database Setup

+If your application relies on a database, ensure the database is configured correctly for the production environment.
+This may involve setting up database instances, configuring access permissions, and migrating or seeding data.

+### Testing in Production

+Thoroughly test the deployed application in the production environment to ensure functionality and performance.
+Conduct both manual and automated tests to validate deployment success.

 ### Application Design

 Manoa Reclaim is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
 Please use the videos documentation at those sites to better acquaint yourself with the basic application design and form processing in Manoa Reclaim.